KJFBarton/Sound_of_New_Temples_v4/README.md

 ```
 [N]ot ambience, not tone, style, or aesthetics… but tempo, rhythm, and
 velocity is what the mythology of the 21st century will be all about…
-- KL, Birth of the New Mythology (May/June 2019, Adbusters Magazine)
+- KL, Birth of a New Mythology (May/June 2019, Adbusters Magazine)
 ```
 ## What is this project?
 Using a service that converts text to musical notation, I have converted the stanzas of the poem below into songs, of sorts.